T-Tiffanyyau/Agario/README.md

 The Agario project is a comprehensive game development undertaking involving various client- and server-side operations aspects.

-For me, it is also an exploration of game development, tackling real-time networking, database operations, GUI rendering, game physics, mechanics, and server management.
+It is also an exploration of game development, tackling real-time networking, database operations, GUI rendering, game physics, mechanics, and server management.

 It was written by C# and leverages a networking library for managing client-server communication and SQL for database operations.